TypeCellOS/BlockNote/packages/website/docs/docs/manipulating-blocks.md

 ## Accessing Blocks

-The first step in manipulating blocks using the BlockNote API is accessing them, and there are several API functions available to do this.
+The first step in manipulating blocks is accessing them, and there are several editor functions available to do this.
 They're listed below, and the one you should use depends on your use case.

 ### Getting All Blocks

 The simplest way to access a given block is to first get all blocks in the editor , then navigate through them until you find what you're looking for.
-The first thing to do is retrieving all blocks in the editor, which can be done using the following getter from the API:
+The first thing to do is retrieving all blocks in the editor, which can be done using the following getter:

 ```typescript
 // Definition